vipulnaik/working-drafts/lesswrong/planning-for-coronavirus-impact.md

   home.
 A lot of people find it helpful to have a physical separation of their work station and the rest of their home; if that's feasible and desirable for you, consider doing it.
 * **Negotiate a new work-life balance**: The previous work-life balance you worked out probably needs to be adjusted in light of the new situation.
-For instance, perhaps you can start work earlier or end later, but need more breaks within the day because the grocery store closes earlier so you need to shop during the day, or because you need to cook food at home.
+For instance, perhaps you can start work earlier or end later, but need more breaks within the day to cook food or deal with your kid who's also staying at home.
 Think through the right balance that works for you and your employer.
 This may take a few days to figure out.
 * **Make sure lines of communication and recognition of your work have adjusted to the work-from-home reality**: Even if you're doing just as much work as you were doing in the past, your boss or colleagues may